zackexplosion/Baby-Hospital-How-To-Fall-Stuck-Into-Backend-Web-Development-With-Node.js/docs/004_CRUD_with_database.md

 })
 ```

-Update action should like this, but you must notice that, we need going to do the same check as create action again, and.... are we going to copy whole check conditions codes to here?
+Update action should be like this, but you must notice that we need going to do the same check as create action again, and.... are we going to copy whole check conditions codes to here?

 No....we write another function to wrap every validation condition together.